Stable currency is vital, says Japan finmin, as yen descends to 3-year low - Up News Info

 That said, no one in the market expected the government to respond to the yen moves at this stage via measures such as intervening through yen-buying, he added.

+Japan has stayed away from intervening in the currency market since 2011 when devastating earthquakes and subsequent Fukushima nuclear crisis triggered a spike in a safe-haven yen.

-Economy Minister Daishiro Yamagiwa said “there’s no doubt” that a weak yen would affect resource-deficient Japan’s economy as it drives up the cost of energy.
+Economy Minister Daishiro Yamagiwa said “there’s no doubt” that rising fuel costs would affect resource-deficient Japan’s economy.

-He declined to comment further, saying that commenting on currencies in his capacity could “cause problems.”
-(Reporting by Tetsushi Kajimoto; Additional reporting by Kantaro Komiya; Writing by Leika Kihara; Editing by Ritsuko Ando and Muralikumar Anantharaman)
+However, Yamagiwa declined to comment on the economic impacts of a weak yen, saying that commenting on currencies in his capacity could “cause problems.”
+(Reporting by Tetsushi Kajimoto; Additional reporting by Kantaro Komiya; Writing by Leika Kihara; Editing by Ritsuko Ando, Muralikumar Anantharaman and Gerry Doyle)